-- Constantly monitor the workload of all staff. - As necessary, engage additional staff, or provide other support, to meet the fluctuating workload of the Council. - Ensure that the administrative workload on Weeds Officers is not such as to interfere with their education, advisory and regulatory functions. - Ensure that all staff receive continuing training as required. - Investigate the provision of additional clerical and accounting assistance as finances permit. - Investigate the employment of a Community Liaison Officer to assist update - Weeds Officers in their education and advisory function. - Provide up to date computer and other technological facilities. - Provide adequate computer facilities for the use of Weeds Officers. - Provide adequate computer facilities to run an appropriate Geographical Information System (GIS). - Continue and enhance the present practice of entering into arrangements with constituent councils, or others, for obtaining GIS data. - Continue and enhance the present practice of entering into arrangements with constituent councils for the appropriate support of all information technology systems. - Expedite the installation, testing and expansion of the Weed Map Pro® electronic weed tracking and mapping system or similar to facilitate management and reporting of weed infestations. - Provide an efficient records management system. - Improve the Council's records management system. - Investigate alternative records management systems to identify the most suitable for the Council's needs. - Investigate possible arrangements with constituent councils for the provision of expert records management advice and support. - Improve the Council's record storage. - Provide administrative support for the Council's education and advisory functions to enhance communication by the Council with its community.
+- Constantly monitor the workload of all staff and as necessary, engage additional staff, or provide other support, to meet the fluctuating workload of the Council. - Ensure that all staff receive continuing training as required. - Investigate the employment of a Community Liaison Officer to assist Weeds Officers in their education and advisory function. - Provide up to date computer and other technological facilities including drones for inspections. - Continue and enhance the present practice of entering into arrangements with constituent councils, or others, for obtaining GIS data. - Provide an efficient records management system and appropriate storage for both soft and hard copies. - Continually update and enhance the Council's website (www.noxiousweeds.org.au)